BLCM/BLCMods/Borderlands 2 mods/Freya/CHARACTER/ZER0/readme.md

   - Warri0r's Rage (F0ll0wthr0ugh): Kill Skill.
 Killing an enemy increases your Melee Damage and Movement Speed with the sacrifice of some of your health.
   - Execute: Melee Override Skill.
 While Spectre is active you can dash forward, when an enemy is under your crosshairs you can dash into them.
 Press V to dash forward a short distance and perform a poisonous melee attack, dealing massive damage.
   - Killing Blow: No changes.
+  - Predat0r's Blood (Backstab): Increases melee damage and gives you and your team health regen.

 - Tier 4
   - D0uble Edged (Be Like Water): Shooting an enemy increases the gun damage of your next shot.
-Melee attacks increases your movement speed and drains health.
+Melee attacks increases your movement speed and drains shield.

 - Tier 5
   - Elemental Disc0urage (Like The Wind): When your shields are up, you deal increased Melee and Gun Damage.
 Additionally, you become highly resistant to Damage Over Times.